 Citations & Late Fees

 Citations may be issued for parking violations.
 Parking fine appeals must be submitted in writing, to the Public Safety Office within 20 days of receipt.
 Any appeals made after 20 days of issuance will not be considered for review.
-Fines are to be paid using the "Pay Parking Ticket" link below within 20 days of issuance of ticket.
-After 20 days, a $10 late fee will be assessed on each violation.
-A Public Safety hold is placed on the student account until payment is received.
-Public Safety holds may delay student affairs such as class registration and receiving a College diploma.
-NOTE: Public Safety holds are removed within 1 business day from payment date.
+Fines are to be paid using the "Pay Parking Citation" link below within 20 days of issuance of

 All employees with Manhattan College parking permits may park in the Draddy, Leo, Lower Forecourt, Jasper, RLC and the Broadway parking facility (levels 1-3 for “E” permits and levels 4-5 for 24-hr “EB” permits).
 See posted parking lot operating hours.
 The College reserves the right to restrict parking to accommodate special events on campus.
 Employees without 24-hr permits who intend to remain on campus past 2 a.m. are required to obtain a temporary overnight permit at the Public Safety Office.